plan-systems/design-docs/README.md

 ## Welcome to PLAN!

-PLAN is open-source collaboration software for groups to securely communicate and coordinate activities, featuring:
+PLAN is an open-source platform for communications, group collaboration, and spatial planning.
+It offers highly unique features, leveraged from modern feats of engineering in distributed crypto systems, 3D graphics, and open protocols/standards, featuring:
+- A complete data model for interfacing with real-world systems, data silos, and interoperable standards
+- A [pluggable](PLAN-API-Documentation.md#Primary-Interfaces) architecture designed to support modification and flexibility
-- Channels specialized for chat, file sharing, interactive maps, tasking, scheduling, and logistics
+- Channels specialized for messaging, file sharing, interactive maps, tasking, scheduling, and logistics operations
-- End-to-end security, total data ownership, and mission-critical reliability
+- End-to-end security, total data ownership, total data privacy, and mission-critical reliability
-- A highly visual interface where channels, file, and links are found in virtual spaces
+- A spatially immersive interface where channels, files, and links are placed in virtual spaces
-- Optional storage decentralization for risk mitigation and offline operation
+- Storage decentralization for risk mitigation and offline-first operation
-- Built-in collaboration tools for teams to organize and manage projects and operations
+- Built-in collaboration and visualization tools for teams to organize and manage projects, decisions, and relationships (CRM)
-- Relationship and organization management and visualization (CRM)
-- A [pluggable](PLAN-API-Documentation.md#Primary-Interfaces) architecture designed to support modification and flexibility.

 PLAN’s architecture brings all these parts together into a unified, _integrated_, visual interface.
 The design principles of PLAN center around making information highly interoperable and extensible, inspired by how Tim Berners-Lee created HTTP in the name of interoperability.
 PLAN is freely available through the GNU General Public License ([GPL3](https://www.gnu.org/licenses/gpl-3.0.en.html)).

 PLAN is designed and intended for:
 - Community organizations
-- Crisis management teams
 - Educators and researchers
 - Civic institutions
+- Trust networks and governance strutures
-- Businesses and sales teams
+- Entrepenuers and businesses
-- Clubs and gaming groups
+- Teams, clubs and gaming groups
 - Support groups

 ## What's in This Repo?